 Claire Tow Professor of Anthropology, Barnard College and Columbia University

-Paige West’s broad scholarly interest is the relationship between societies and their environments.
-She has written about the linkages between environmental conservation and international development, the material and symbolic ways in which the natural world is understood and produced, the creation of commodities and practices of consumption and, most recently, dispossession and the environment.
-Since the mid 1990s she has worked with indigenous people in Papua New Guinea.
+Dr. West’s broad scholarly interest is the relationship between societies and their environments.
+More specifically, she has written about the linkages between environmental conservation and international development, the material and symbolic ways in which the natural world is understood and produced, the aesthetics and poetics of human social relations with nature, and the creation of commodities and practices of consumption.

 Dr. West is the author of three books and the editor of five more.
 She has also published many scholarly papers.
 In 2008 Dr. West founded the journal Environment and Society: Advances in Research.
 She currently serves as the journal’s editor.
 Dr. West’s most recent book, Dispossession and the Environment, is the winner of the 2017 Columbia University Press Distinguished Book Award.